 Expectations of Sorority Members at The University of Mississippi

 Standards – Each chapter has specific standards for member behavior.
-These standards include abiding by all national, state, and local laws, as well as UM and chapter policies.
-Standards also include fulfilling financial obligations on time, as well as any policy on living in the chapter house.
+These standards include abiding by all national, state, and local laws, as well as University and individual chapter policies.
+Standards also include fulfilling all financial and housing obligations, such as paying chapter dues on time and abiding by all chapter house regulations.

 Meetings – New members can expect to attend one chapter meeting and one new member meeting per week.
 While these two meetings may vary in length from week to week, the average number of hours spent in meetings held by Panhellenic chapters is 1-2 hours each per week depending on the items on the agenda.

 Participation Requirements – Members are expected to participate in philanthropy events, community service, recruitment, homecoming, and other campus events.
 While they may not occur every week, but members are encouraged to attend all sisterhood and social events that their chapter may host.
 The College Panhellenic Council will host a variety of philanthropic, educational, and community events that members are heavily encourage to attend and participate in.

 Being a member of a sorority offers many benefits and the opportunity for personal growth and development, and these opportunities are paired with expectations that all members will actively contribute to the activities of the chapter and uphold high standards, core values, and ideals of sisterhood.